 From there I headed down south to Bristol, Tennessee to go to East Tennessee State University to do my three year residency in Family Medicine.
 My intention was that this would be a three year paid vacation in the mountains, and afterwards I would return to my home place.
 Well that did not happen either.
 I met Dr. Fred Harkleroad and Dr. Chuck Bolick who delivered babies, which I wanted to do, so I joined their practice.
 I started private practice and delivered babies, did hospital rounds, rounded at the nursing home, and was, by all definitions, a true family physician.
 I was a young doctor convinced there was better living through chemistry and kept my spiritual beliefs separate from the scientific evidenced based medicine I practiced.

-We then decided to join Holston Medical Group, and the small quaint family practice I joined grew, and grew, and grew.
+I then decided to join Holston Medical Group, and the small quaint family practice I joined grew, and grew, and grew.

 So I retired at age 35, spent all my savings, and opened up a healing center with several other alternative practitioners.
 Our first clinic was in the bottom floor of Sapling Grove.
 After roughly a year, we expanded to a spot out on highway 11-W. No medications, no exams, and no insurance payments—just energy work: Reiki, hypnotherapy, acupuncture, massage, nutritional therapy, essential oils and herbs.
 And what I learned was invaluable.
 People healed, getting better without all the drugs.
-But most people will not pay out of pocket for therapies for numerous reasons.
+But some people will not pay out of pocket for therapies for numerous reasons.
 I found myself having to continually market our services, talking people into to trying new things.
 And still people were reluctant to pay out of pocket.
 That is one of the reasons after three years with this clinical scenario I retired again.
 I knew this new approach to healing worked and worked well, but I was frustrated people would not expand their minds.

-We packed up our office on May 1st and rented a storage facility from Bobby Griffin, of whom I had only heard about, but never met.
-I was signing the papers in his office when he up sold me on some vacant space he had at Exit 7.
+We packed up our office on May 1st 2008 and rented a storage facility from Bobby Griffin, of whom I had only heard about, but never met.
+I was signing the papers for the storage facility in his office when he up sold me on some vacant space he had at Exit 7.
 I bought into it and started leasing a single large room.
 Angela, my nurse/secretary/receptionist, and I moved in with only two desks in this huge room.
 Angela, for reasons unknown, stayed with me, and I managed to keep her paid by moonlighting at HMG’s urgent care.
 We would show up at this office at 8 a.m. and stay till 4 and literally do nothing (just habit, I guess).
 One day Bobby invited me to speak to his church about what I had been doing in my last clinic.
 I did.
 After the talk he put his arm around me, as only Bobby can do and said, “Boy you are wasting your God-given talents, you need to be in practice.”
-I was quite clear to Bobby that if God wanted me back in practice He will have to have an office ready to move into, and all I would need to do is scrape a name off the door (really I said those words).
+I was quite clear to Bobby that if God wanted me back in practice He will have to have an office ready to move into, and all I would need to do is scrape a name off the door and put my name on it (really I said those words).
 Plus I know nothing about billing insurance or how to accept insurance.

 Well, be careful what you say.
 The next day Bobby came by the office, and I just happened not to be doing anything, just sitting with the lights off at my desk to save money.
 He said, “Boy come with me.”